muqhc/rock_scissors_paper/README.md

 # Rock Scissors Paper

-press 'a' or 's' or 'd' for move rock, scissors, paper
+press 'a' or 's' or 'd' for move rock, paper, scissors